-Essential Management Functions: There are five essential functions: Command, Operations, Planning/Intelligence, Logistics, and Finance/Administration.
+ESSENTIAL MANAGEMENT FUNCTIONS: There are five essential functions: Command, Operations, Planning/Intelligence, Logistics, and Finance/Administration.
 The term "Management" is used instead of command at all levels except Field Response.
 The titles of the other functions remain the same at all levels.

-Tasks are delegated to members of the SSLT to successfully handle critical incidents.
-The SSLT member is then responsible for the task assigned and serves as the manager of the task.
+Tasks are delegated to members of the Site Safety Team (SST) and District Emergency Response Team (DERT) to successfully handle critical incidents.
+The SST & DERT member is then responsible for the task assigned and serves as the manager of the task.
 This type of delegation allows each manager to focus on just one or two aspects of the incident.
-These managers then provide information to the incident commander (principal) and assist them in making informed decisions.
-Using this organizational system during a critical incident creates clear communication and channels that will reduce the amount of confusion and chaos.
+These managers then provide information to the incident commander (principal & Superintendent/or Desginee) and assist them in making informed decisions.
+Information will be updated every 30 minutes in CATAPULT EMS for staff.